-Students pariticipating in an NCC group, direct enrollment or exchange program earn North Central College credit when studying abroad -- not transfer credit.
+Students participating in an NCC group, direct enrollment or exchange program earn North Central College credit when studying abroad -- not transfer credit.
 Prior to enrolling in classes at their host institution, students are required to complete the NCC Pre-Study Abroad Credit Transfer Approval Form and have it signed by their academic advisor.
-When an academic advisor signs off on this form, it means the student has reviewed their plan to study abroad, the courses they intend to take abroad, and that the advisors has discussed with the student how studying abroad will fit in with his/hers academic plan and degree requirements.
+When an academic advisor signs off on this form, it means the student has reviewed their plan to study abroad, the courses they intend to take abroad, and that the advisor has discussed with the student how studying abroad will fit in with his/hers academic plan and degree requirements.

 Courses taken abroad cannot be completed as pass/fail.

-All course taken abroad affect student's GPA.
+All courses taken abroad affect student's GPA.